gavv/signal-estimator/README.md

 * **Measure hardware latency of sound card (by cable)**

-   Connect PC audio output to audio input using a jack cable.
+   Connect audio output of PC to audio input using a jack cable.

    Measured loopback latency (bold red) will give you output + input latency of sound card.